dondoerres/simpleDataIO/README.md

 forward.ino is really the Master

-samplepixelcode is really the slave which controls a sensor and responds to a few simple, single letter commands.
+samplepixelcode.ino is really the slave which controls a sensor and responds to a few simple, single letter commands.
 UPPER or lower case letters may be used

 b  -  deactivate actuator (Block view)